bhadani7991/fitness-app-backend/api-list.md

 # Notification for Goal Progress

-\*\* If no of user is less :- in the /goal/progress api , if we find user is close to achieving his goal or achieved his goal trigger an email notification
+\*\* If no of user is less and users are active frequently :- in the /goal/progress api , if we find user is close to achieving his goal or achieved his goal trigger an email notification

-\*\* If no of user is more:-
+\*\* If no of user is more and users are less active:-

 # Cron Job